aminebalti55/chess/README.md

 This repository is for technical assessment/demo purposes.
 You may adapt it for your own portfolio; **be sure to rotate and remove all secrets** before sharing or deploying.

-> **⚠️ Important**: The example environment variables shown in this README are for demonstration purposes only.
-Always use your own unique, secure credentials and never commit them to version control.